 Comfort onboard

 The comfort on the buses clearly differs from company to company.
 For shorter distances there are fewer facilities, but certainly for longer trips you have several options.
-Usually you have three options: a standard bus seat with a foot rest (semi cama) half reclining seat (cama ejectivo) and full reclining seat (cama suite).
-I definitely recommend a full reclining seat option for trips longer than 6 hours.
-It looks like a business class seat on a plane.
+Usually, you have three options: a standard bus seat with a footrest (semi cama) half reclining seat (cama ejectivo) and fully reclining seat (cama suite).
+I definitely recommend a fully reclining seat option for trips longer than 6 hours.
+It looks like a business-class seat on a plane.

 The seat configuration is mostly 2 seats on the right and 1 seat on the left.
-If you are a single traveler I would recommend to book your tickets in advance and select the left seat.
+If you are a single traveler I would recommend booking your tickets in advance and selecting the left seat.

 During the journey, the bus regularly stops at a gas station.
 When booking your tickets, be sure to check what is included in the price.
 Only snacks are provided for shorter distances.
 With longer distances there is dinner.
 Again, check during the booking if it is included.
 Dinner is mostly around 20h (8 p.m.) but don’t expect a restaurant dinner.
 I take always some extra snacks or fruits with me.